 The reason for this could be because:

-- You were set up with a username like “admin” and you would like your posts to display a different username,
+- You were set up with a username like “admin” and you would like to publish posts under your real name,

 So, for example, let’s say that your posts look like this …